-- 1. General Education totaling 45 academic quarter hours.
-HPER 80, 81, 89, 95 and 98 will be substituted for the six hours of physical education activity courses required as a part of the General Education. - 2.
-Advanced Teacher Education, 29 hours, plus HPER 144, three hours credit, and HPER 145, two hours credit.
+1. General Education totaling 60 academic quarter hours.
+HPER 80, 81, 89, 95 and 98 must be substituted for the six hours of physical education activity courses required as a part of General Education.

+2. Advanced Teacher Education, 31 hours, plus HPER 144, three hours credit, and HPER 145, two hours credit.

-Course No. Course Title Hours Credit
+Course 1 No. Course Title Hours Credit

-HPER 62-First Aid 2
+HPER 62-First Aid 9

-HPER 82-Techniques of Hockey and Soccer 2
+HPER 82-Techniques of Hockey and Soccer 9

-HPER 84-Techniques of Tennis and Softball 2
+HPER 84-Techniques of Tennis and Softball 9

 HPER 85-Techniques of Tumbling and Gymnastics 2

-HPER 90-Techniques in Folk Dance 2
+HPER 90-Techniques in Folk Dance 9.

-HPER 92-American Square and Social Dance 2
+HPER 92-American Square and Social Dance 9

-HPER 93-Techniques in Contemporary Dance 2
+HPER 93-Techniques in Contemporary Dance 9.

-HPER 94-Problems in Dance Composition 2
+HPER 94-Problems in Dance Composition 9

 HPER 102-Health Education in the Secondary School 4

 HPER 120-Anatomical Kinesiology 3

-HPER 121-Mechanical Kinesiology 3
+HPER HPER 121-Mechanical Kinesiology 3

 HPER 122-Physiological Kinesiology 3

 HPER 123-Psychological Kinesiology 3

 HPER 125-Teaching of Team Sports 2

-HPER 126-Teaching of Dance 2

-HPER 127-Teaching of Individual Sports 2
+HPER 126-Teaching of Dance 127-Teaching of Individual Sports 2

-HPER 226-Tests and Measurements in Physical Education 3
+HPER 226-Tests and Measurements in Physical Education 2

 HPER 232-Adapted Physical Education 3

-HPER 235-Educational Interpretations of Health, Physical Education,
+HPER 235-Educational Interpretations of Health, Physical Education, 3

-and Recreation 3
+and Recreation 2

 HPER 272-Recreation Leadership 3

 50

-- 4. One minor of 27 quarter hours outside the School of Health, Physical Education, and Recreation. - 5.
-Twenty-four quarter hours of free electives to complete the 180 quarter hours of academic credit for graduation. - 6.
-Electives may be used at the students' option and under advisement to complete teaching competencies in health education and driver education.
+4. One teaching minor of 27 quarter hours or more.
+This minor may be selected outside the School of Health, Physical Education and Recreation, or from within the School of Health, Physical Education and Recreation in either Health Education or in Dance Education.

+5. Electives to complete the 180 quarter hours of academic credit for graduation.

+6. Electives may be used at the student's option and under advisement to complete teaching competencies in health education and driver education.